kokspflanze/PServerCMS/README.md

 - AccountPanel (to change the web/ingame password)
 - CharacterPanel (to show current status of a character, set main character[alias for ticket-system])
 - AdminPanel with UserPanel, DonateStatistic, view Logs, edit different parts in page
+- BlockHistory in AdminPanel + little widget in UserDetail
 - Vote4Coins (modification in admin-panel)
 - RoleSystem, its possible to add more roles with different permissions
 - show current online player as an image for threads `/info/online-player.png`